boxcutter/ubuntu/README.md

 * `parallels-iso` - [Parallels](http://www.parallels.com/products/desktop/whats-new/) desktop virtualization (Requires the Pro Edition - Desktop edition won't work)
 * `virtualbox-iso` - [VirtualBox](https://www.virtualbox.org/wiki/Downloads) desktop virtualization
 * `vmware-iso` - [VMware Fusion](https://www.vmware.com/products/fusion) or [VMware Workstation](https://www.vmware.com/products/workstation) desktop virtualization

+## Building the Vagrant boxes with the box script

+We've also provided a wrapper script `bin/box` for ease of use, so alternatively, you can use the following to build Ubuntu 15.04 for all providers:

+    $ bin/box build ubuntu1504

+Or if you just want to build Ubuntu 15.04 for VirtualBox:

+    $ bin/box build ubuntu1504 virtualbox

 ## Building the Vagrant boxes with the Makefile